web-platform-tests/rfcs/rfcs/reftest_simplification.md

 In general, we shall make every file with at least one `<link rel=match>`/`<link rel=mismatch>` into a test; this will introduce new tests for all current references which currently chain onto further references.

-Further, it is proposed that we change the combinatorial behaviour to the one originally defined by the CSS WG: if there is at least one `<link rel=match>`, at least one must match, and all `<link rel=mismatch>` must match.
+Further, it is proposed that we change the combinatorial behaviour to the one originally defined by the CSS WG: if there is at least one `<link rel=match>`, at least one must pass, and all `<link rel=mismatch>` must pass.

 ### Potential future additions